MonoGame/docs.monogame.github.io/index.md

 <section class="container-xxl my-5">
     <h1 id="monogame-documentation" class="fw-bold"><a href="#monogame-documentation">MonoGame Documentation</a></h1>
     <p>
-        Whether you're just starting out with MonoGame or you've been using it for years, you can find all documentation and tutorials here.
+        Whether you are just starting out with MonoGame or you've been using it for years, you can find all documentation and tutorials here.
     </p>
 </section>